 If you don't have any friends or family already living there, it can be a little tricky to gauge where to live.
 What suits one person might not suit another, so at Liffey Van Lines we're giving you the lowdown on the areas to look at if you're looking at moving to New York.

 Moving to New York | 3 neighborhoods to check out

 Look, you know it and I know it.
 Somewhere in Brooklyn had to feature in here, regardless of the fact that it has become a byword for skinny oat flat whites and beard oils.

-But at Liffey Van Lines we cater for one and all, and Greenpoint is the middle-ground between those looking to leave Manhattan and those not quite at Williamsburg-levels of Brooklyn-itis just yet.
+But at Liffey Van Lines we cater for one and all when it comes to moving to New York.
+Greenpoint is the middle-ground between those looking to leave Manhattan and those not quite at Williamsburg-levels of Brooklyn-itis just yet.

 A relatively laid-back part of town, Greenpoint has the restaurants and nightlife that makes NYC one of the greatest nocturnal cities in the world.

 The likes of Sama Street offer incredible Asian cuisine with cocktails almost-literally on tap.
 If that whets your appetite, The Moonlight Mile offers some of the best scotches in town.

 Greenpoint might not be the cheapest place for rentals, but there are still bargains to be found.
 If you want to experience moving to New York in all its glory, there are few better places.

 Located in north-west Queens, Jackson Heights is a place to check out if you're looking for the multicultural New York City experience.
 Studies show that 167 different languages are spoken in a ridiculously small area.

 So if you're looking for diversity and exposure to new people, new food and cultural experiences, few could be better placed than Jackson Heights.
 There aren't many places you can have Colombian arepas for breakfast, Bangladeshi bhuna for lunch and pizza for dinner!